 - Are you the pre flop raiser?

-- Are you likely to have the stronger hand?
+- Do you think you have the stronger hand?

 - Are you the better player?

-Now let’s answer the questions above when you open limp As 6s from early position:
+Now let’s answer the questions above when you open limp from early position with:

-- Are you the better player?
-(Unlikely if you are the type of player to open limp)
+Unlikely, if you are the type of player to open limp.

 Clearly the ingredients to winning the hand are not on your side by adopting a limp in style of poker.
 That doesn’t mean you won’t win the hand but you are handicapped somewhat.